randsleadershipslack/documents-and-resources/code-of-conduct.md

 This Code of Conduct is released under the [CC0 public domain license](https://creativecommons.org/publicdomain/zero/1.0/).

-V4.2 of this Code of Conduct was published on August 6, 2022.
+V4.3 of this Code of Conduct was published on September 12, 2023.
 If you have any questions or suggestions regarding this Code of Conduct, please join us in [#rls-code-of-conduct](https://rands-leadership.slack.com/archives/C7KSGKPJL).

 You can see all prior versions of this artifact [here](https://github.com/randsleadershipslack/documents-and-resources/commits/main/code-of-conduct.md).